rubynt/Pulseaudio-Modules-BT/README.md

 # pulseaudio-modules-bt

-this repo is a fork of pulseaudio bluetooth modules
+this repo is a fork of pulseaudio bluetooth modules from darkcaster please do not use it for any serious use, because i was too lazy to uninitialize it, but if you create a issue i might fix it.

 and adds LDAC, APTX, APTX-HD, AAC support, extended configuration for SBC